M. M. Robinson High School

 M.M.
 Robinson High School is a high school located in Burlington, Ontario, Canada.
 It is administered by the Halton District School Board.
-There are approx. 1200 students attending MMR with programs addressing all Pathways.
+According to the 2023-2024 preliminary register, there are approx. 1200 students attending MMR with programs addressing all Pathways.

 Opened in 1963, the school is named after Melville Marks Robinson, then recently chair of the Burlington High School Board.
 Notably, he was also the founder of the British Empire Games, now the Commonwealth Games.

 In fall 2018, staff and students from Lester B. Pearson High School were transferred to the school as LBP had closed.